fabianopapaiz/autoregressive_deep_network_for_predicting_als_progression/README.md

-# Autoregressive Multi-Step Multi-Output Deep Neural Network for Predicting Amyotrophic Lateral Sclerosis Progression
+# Predicting ALS Progression Using Autoregressive Deep Learning Models

 This study is the first to employ this approach to ALS prognosis to predict the functional decline over time.
 We extracted static and temporal features from the Pooled Resource Open-Access ALS Clinical Trials (PRO-ACT) database.
 We developed and evaluated deep learning models using the Gated Recurrent Unit and Long Short-Term Memory algorithms.
 Our approach outperformed previous works with a significantly smaller set of input features, thus demonstrating greater effectiveness.
 With the promising results obtained, our approach could aid physicians in devising personalized treatment and resource planning or serve as an inclusion/exclusion criterion in clinical trials.
-The results of this work have been published in the research article "Autoregressive Multi-Step Multi-Output Deep Neural Network for Predicting Amyotrophic Lateral Sclerosis Progression" (Papaiz et al., 2024).
+The results of this work have been published in the research article "Predicting ALS Progression Using Autoregressive Deep Learning Models" (Papaiz et al., 2024).

 **If you use this code for your research please cite this paper:**

 > Papaiz F, Dourado MET, Valentim RAdM, dos Santos JPQ, Fernandes FRdS, de Morais AHF, Correia FB, Arrais JP.
-Autoregressive Multi-Step Multi-Output Deep Neural Network for Predicting Amyotrophic Lateral Sclerosis Progression.
+Predicting ALS Progression Using Autoregressive Deep Learning Models.
 2024.

 [LICENSE](LICENSE)